sinanisler/SiForum/README.md

 **Minimalist Forum** and **Community Theme** made with **WordPress** and **BuddyPress**

 Inspired from Discourse, Flarum and NodeBB.
 But much much simpler.
+My goal is to make a good minimalist community theme.